mnms/docs/docs/install-fbctl.md

 OK, flashbase.dev.master.5a6a38.bin
 ```

-If installer list is empty like above, you can also use file path or url.
-If you enter url, download the file and use it.
+If the installer list is empty like above, you can also use file path or URL.
+If you enter URL, download the file and use it.
 The downloaded file is saved in path '$FBPATH/releases'.

 **(2) Type Hosts**

 IP address or hostname can be used.
-In case of several hosts, list can be seperated by comma(',').
+In the case of several hosts, the list can be separated by comma(',').

 ``` bash
 Please type host list separated by comma(,) [127.0.0.1]